Leafless Rock Wattle

-One of the most interesting of all of the wattles is Acacia aphylla, it has the trademark yellow flowers we find on many wattle trees, however is strikingly different in growth habit.
+One of the most interesting of all of the native wattles is Acacia aphylla.
+It has the trademark yellow flowers we find on many wattle trees; however, it is strikingly different in growth habits.

-The term ‘aphylla’ actually means with no leaves and it is a beautiful wattle when in flower.
+The term aphylla means ‘with no leaves’ and is a beautiful wattle when in flower.
 Prune hard every 2-3 years or Acacia aphylla will start to look a little leggy.

-Requires excellent drainage, yellow flower like little yellow balls cover this fascinating plant in spring.
+The Leafless Rock Wattle requires excellent drainage.
+It has flower-like little yellow balls that cover this fascinating plant in spring.

-- Height – Will reach around 3 metres in height.
+- Height – Will reach around 3m in height

-- Foliage – No foliage as we know it, the foliage is modified to appear as stems.
+- Foliage – No foliage as we know it.
+The foliage is actually modified to appear as stems.

 - Flowers – Yellow